 Why would the editor have added the word “Herodians” to Mark’s polished text?
 The simplest explanation is that the editor was responding to the query of a reader who had read Josephus’s description of the three Judean sects (Jewish War 2.8.2) and wanted to know “what did the Essenes and the Sadducees think of Jesus/the Jesus figure?”
 The editor realized that Mark’s text didn’t mention those two sects by name.
 So the editor altered Mark’s text.
 The editor disguised Essenes as “Herodians.”
 He placed them in association with Pharisees on the question of healing on the sabbath, and on the question of paying taxes.
 They even conspire with the Pharisees.

-More editing: the term “Sadducees”
+More editing: the term “Sadducees” in the Gospel of Mark

 The leaven of Herod: Exegesis by Judean Essenes